LVPlayground/playground/javascript/entities/README.md

     it.
 The pickup will not disappear, nor will trigger default effects.
   - `Pickup.TYPE_VEHICLE`: Pickup _type_ that will only trigger when the player drives in to it with a vehicle.
 The pickup will disappear afterwards.

+#### Observing pickup events
+Your feature can observe the [PickupManager](pickup_manager.js) to be notified when players enter or leave pickups.
+The following two events are available:

+  - `onPlayerEnterPickup(player, pickup)`: Called when a player stands on a pickup.
+  - `onPlayerLeavePickup(player, pickup)`: Called when a player no longer stands in a pickup.

 ## Players